ARMmbed/mbed-client/README.md

                                      sizeof(STATIC_VALUE)-1);
 ```

-In Dynamic resource, it is expected for the value to change and everytime the server requests GET operation, value is fetched from setter APIs.
+In Dynamic resource, the value is expected to change and everytime the server requests GET operation, the value is fetched from setter APIs.

-For example, You can create custom dynamic resource like this
+For example, you can create a custom dynamic resource as follows:

 ```
 #include "lwm2m-client/m2mobject.h"